-- 1. Executive Director of Communications

-- 2. Director, Marketing and New Media

-- 3. Others deemed necessary to the situation (such as Digital Media Specialist)
+- 1. Executive Director of Communications - 2.
+Director, Marketing and New Media - 3.
+Representative of Campus Safety & Security - 4.
+Others deemed necessary to the situation (such as Digital Media Specialist)

 Should the Emergency Management Plan be activated, the Executive Director of Communications will be notified by the President; Provost and Senior Vice President; Chief Financial Officer; or the Director of Campus Safety and Security.
 The Executive Director of Communications will assemble the Crisis Communications Team.